 - 15. The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) requires employers and others in control of premises to report certain accidents, diseases and dangerous occurrences to staff, pupils, on site contractors, visitors and all members of the public when on school premises, arising out of, or in connection with work. - 16.
-All details of what has to be reported, when, by whom and the associated procedures are included in the MST Health and Safety Policy, available in the school's shared drive.
+All details of what has to be reported, when, by whom and the associated procedures are included in the MST Health and Safety Policy and handbook, available on Teams.
 The school adheres to these procedures in full.